 Members of the Mary Carr Greer Elementary School community will soon receive a second survey seeking their perspectives on potential names for the school as part of the Albemarle County Public Schools (ACPS) naming review process.
 This survey asks participants to choose from among four possible school names: Mary Carr Greer Elementary School, Blue Ridge Elementary School, Hydraulic Elementary School, and Gecko Elementary School.

-The survey, which can be accessed at https://survey.k12insight.com/r/iTvKVI, is part of a school naming review being conducted by a 14-member community advisory committee in accordance with a division-wide policy.
+The survey, which can be accessed at https://survey.k12insight.com/r/NlFalD, is part of a school naming review being conducted by a volunteer community advisory committee in accordance with a division-wide policy.
 The policy requires a community review of all schools in the division that are named for an individual to ensure those school names reflect the division’s four values of equity, excellence, family and community, and wellness.
-The survey will close at 9 a.m. on October 22.
+The survey will close at 9 a.m. on Friday, May 27.

 CONTACT: Helen Dunn, Legislative and Public Affairs Officer